ronaldkalani/CSA_Sports_Performance_Tracker/README.md

 # 1. Project Overview

-The LifestyleExcelAthleteGroup project transitions a paper-based model to an interactive platform, focusing on developing positive character traits through workshops, skill reinforcement modules, and performance tracking.
+The CSA_Sports_Performance_Tracker project transitions a paper-based model to an interactive platform, focusing on developing positive character traits through workshops, skill reinforcement modules, and performance tracking.
 The platform provides:
 - AI-driven recommendations.
 - Gamified progress tracking.
 - Tools for coaches to assign modules and monitor athletes.